How the Paycheck Protection Program went from good intentions to a huge free-for-all< < Back to

 As the program evolved, its rules became increasingly complicated, and even experts struggled to make sense of them.
-At one point, the SBA published a list of frequently asked questions on loan forgiveness that was 11 pages long.
-One consulting firm issued a client advisory with the headline “Fast and furious: The rules for the PPP … continue to emerge at a brisk pace, often updating previous guidance.”
+At one point, the SBA published a list of “frequently asked questions” on loan forgiveness that was eleven pages long.
+One consulting firm issued a client advisory headlined: “Fast and furious: The rules for the PPP…continue to emerge at a brisk pace, often updating previous guidance.”

-That confusion posed a dilemma for many companies: Should they take the money if they might have to pay it back?
+That confusion posed a dilemma for many companies: Should they take the money if they may have to pay it back?